Shortstown: Shorts Building

-The shorts building was built in 1917.
-It has taken on many guises ranging from an Administration Block in the early airship days to Station HQ in WW2 and in more recent years as a training centre for the Civil Service.
-However, despite its many uses, it is still referred to today as The Shorts Building and now over 90 years later has been restored to its former glory as part of the new Bellway development.
+The Shorts Building was built in 1917.
+It has taken on many guises, ranging from an Administration Block in the early airship days to Station HQ in WW2 and, in more recent years, as a training centre for the Civil Service.
+However, despite its many uses, it is still referred to today as The Shorts Building and now, over 90 years later, has been restored to its former glory as part of the new Bellway development.

-The building was refurbished in 2011 and a new site called New Cardington was also built.
+The building was refurbished in 2011, and a new site called New Cardington was also built.
 It is now used for 20 residential apartments and has a Public Common Hall, that shows a permanent display of 17 enhanced historic R101 photographs taken from The Airship Heritage Trust collection.
 There are also additional community rooms and Eastcotts Children's Centre is based here too.

 RAF Cardington

-The Royal Airship Works was put on a care and maintenance basis until 1938 when it was renamed the Balloon Development Establishment.
+The Royal Airship Works was put on a care and maintenance basis until 1938, when it was renamed the Balloon Development Establishment.
 However, the social club at Shortstown was still known as the Royal Airship Works and Shortstown Club in the 1980s.

 In the meantime, in 1936, an RAF station had opened at Cardington, being particularly concerned with producing gas for barrage balloons and training barrage balloon crews as well as more general training of recruits and NCOs.
-Throughout the 1940s Cardington remained a busy RAF station and from 1953 it became the RAF's main recruitment centre.
+Throughout the 1940s, Cardington remained a busy RAF station, and from 1953, it became the RAF's main recruitment centre.

 After the Second World War, further houses were built at Shortstown as married quarters for RAF personnel.
-The three avenues off the southern extension of Greycote are named after three prominent victims of the R101 disaster: Brigadier-General Lord Thomson of Cardington, Secretary of state for Air; Air Vice Marshal Sir W. Sefton Brancker, director of Civil aviation at the Air Ministry and Major George Herbert Scott, Assistant director of Airship Development (Flying and Training) at the Royal Airship Works.
+The three avenues off the southern extension of Greycote are named after three prominent victims of the R101 disaster: Brigadier-General Lord Thomson, Secretary of State for Air; Air Vice Marshal Sir W. Sefton Brancker, Director of Civil Aviation at the Air Ministry and Major George Herbert Scott, Assistant Director of Airship Development (Flying and Training) at the Royal Airship Works.

 The roads of the western half of the site are all named after Second World War bomber aircraft.

 With the ending of National service and cuts in the armed forces the RAF's presence at Cardington began to dwindle and largely disappeared in the 1970s.
 As a result, the population of Eastcotts declined from 3,675 in 1951 to 1,710 in 1981.

 Shortstown today

-Since 2012 there has been significant housing development on land to the east of the A600, this part of the village is marketed as New Cardington and Eastcotts Green to appeal as more upmarket than Shortstown.
-Over half of homes on New Cardington development are for Housing Associations.
-Since New Cardington homes went on the market, house prices in old Shortstown have risen by more than 20%.
+Since 2012, there has been significant housing development on land to the east of the A600, this part of the village is marketed as New Cardington and Eastcotts Green to appeal as more upmarket than Shortstown.
+Over half of the homes on New Cardington development are for Housing Associations.
+A new school and shops have been built in the centre of Shortstown.
+Although Bellway Homes marketed the development as New Cardington, in fact, it remains an extension of Shortstown.